Posts Tagged ‘Clarkia’

 Rabbitbrush (Ericameria nauseosa) going to seed on the south-facing front of the cliff.
 The little bumps in the distance are Fuji Mountain and Mount David Douglas.

 After a week of rather dreary weather, the weekend turned out to be quite nice.
 I decided I had too much to do to take the whole day off for a hike, but the clear blue sky Saturday morning (October 8) made it impossible to stay home.
-My compromise was a quick trip up to Eagles Rest—only a half hour drive and 1.5 mile round-trip hike.
+My compromise was a quick trip up to Eagles Rest—only a half-hour drive and 1.5-mile round-trip hike.
 I had thought about heading farther up the road to Mount June, but as I drove up Eagles Rest Road, I could see clouds hanging on the summit.
-That made the decision to do the shorter hike easy.
-Read the rest of this entry »
+That made the decision to do the shorter and easier hike.